clerk/docs/popular-guides/setup-your-application.md

 This setting controls whether users can sign in using a registered password or their authentication process will rely solely on passwordless means like one-time codes.&#x20;

 * **Passwordless**: Send an email or an SMS with a code to the user, so that they can verify they own their account.
 For more information on how to setup passwordless authentication, check our [detailed guide](passwordless-authentication.md).
 * **Password-based**: Selecting this option will force users to provide a password during their sign up process.
 Clerk offer out of the box protection against [weak and leaked passwords](../learning-center/security/password-protection.md).
 Please note that the passwordless option is still available to the users even if password-based is selected.
-For more information on how to setup password-based authentication, check our [detailed guide](email-and-password.md).
+For more information on how to set up password-based authentication, check our [detailed guide](email-and-password.md).

 {% hint style="warning" %}
 Users signing up via an SSO provider, won't have a password even if password-based authentication strategy is selected.\